Give the Gift of Knowledge this Holiday Season 🌎 Gift Cards for the Curious Traveler

 If you recognize Ryan's name, it's for good reason!
 He's previously led multiple online seminars and has a pre-trip lecture for anyone interested in learning more about Iceland.
 From how glaciers move, to finding the best spots for Northern Lights and in-person footage of the most recent eruptions, Ryan has covered most of what makes Iceland special.

 Today, we've asked him to share his hints and tips for traveling to Iceland in summer.
-Whether you've already started booking your trip to the land of ice and fire this summer, are looking for a unique last minute getaway, or are keen for planning next year's adventures already, you're sure to find value in Ryan's expert insider knowledge.
+Whether you've already started booking your trip to the land of ice and fire this summer, are looking for a unique last minute getaway, or are keen to plan next year's adventures already, you're sure to find value in Ryan's expert insider knowledge.

 Reykjanesviti, Iceland's oldest lighthouse